studio3104/houcho/README.md

 # Houcho
 - wrapping to execute serverspec
-- depends on ruby 1.9 later.
+- depends on ruby 1.9 later(recommended: 2.0 later).

 ## Install and Initialize
 - install houcho from ruby gems